Am I allergic to my dog?

-- Antihistamines (over-the-counter medications such as Benadryl, Claritin, Allegra and Clarinex OTC) can help relieve itching, sneezing, and runny nose.
+- Antihistamines are over-the-counter (OTC) medications such as Benadryl, Claritin, Allegra, and Clarinex OTC that can help relieve itching, sneezing, and runny nose.

 - Nasal corticosteroids such as Flonase (now available over the counter) or Nasonex may reduce inflammation and control symptoms.

-- Cromolyn sodium is an over-the-counter nasal spray that may help reduce symptoms, especially if it is used before they develop.
+- Cromolyn sodium is an OTC nasal spray that may help reduce symptoms, especially if it’s used before they develop.

 - Decongestants make it easier to breathe by shrinking swollen tissues in the nasal passage.
 These are available in oral form or as a nasal spray.

-- Allergy shots (immunotherapy) expose you to the animal protein (allergen) that is causing the reaction and help your body become less sensitive, reducing symptoms.
+- Allergy shots (immunotherapy) expose you to the animal protein (allergen) that’s causing the reaction and help your body become less sensitive, reducing symptoms.
 Shots are given by an allergist and are often used in more severe cases for long-term treatment.

-- Leukotriene modifiers, such as the prescription tablet Singulair, may be recommended if you can’t tolerate nasal antihistamines or corticosteroids.
+- Leukotriene modifiers, such as the prescription tablet montelukast (Singulair), may be recommended if you can’t tolerate nasal antihistamines or corticosteroids.

 Some people with dog allergies may find that a saline (salt water) rinse daily to clear nasal passages of allergens can help.
 A “nasal lavage” can control symptoms such as congestion and postnasal drip.